 Yes, why not.
 Cracking IBPS is not about studying 20 hours every day but cracking IBPS bank exams is all about positive attitude, positive strategy and practice as much as you can.
 Cracking IBPS is more about smart work than hard work.
 Rest assured if you study 20 hours a week for next 20-25 weeks, you are good to go.

-Here are few smart work tips you can use for IBPS preparation:
+Here are few other smart work tips you can use for IBPS preparation:

-- Video lessons: most people see YouTube as a waste of time, but here we will tell you how you how you can use it as a boon for each section of bank exams.
+- Video lessons: most people see YouTube as a waste of time, but here we will tell you how you can use it as a boon for each section of bank exams.

 For general/ banking awareness: